Higher education in Quebec: Public colleges

 The 50 or so public general and vocational colleges, or CEGEPs, are governed, in addition to the post-secondary education laws, by separate and specific laws.
 Each is governed by a board of directors made up of students, faculty, and members of the community.
 CEGEP institutions are polyvalent offering both pre-university and technical programs.
 The association with the various religious interests was replaced with a secular and public approach with the intention of increasing access for all social groups.
 By developing a single structure, it allowed for equality of educational opportunity.
 Students apply to regional admission services, not to individual CEGEPs.
 The exceptions to this are Dawson College and Champlain Regional College.
 There are three regions: Quebec City (Service régional d'admission au collégial de Québec - SRACQ), Metropolitan Montreal (Service régional d'admission du Montréal métropolitain - SRAM), and Saguenay-Lac-Saint-Jean (Service régional d'admission des cégeps du Saguenay-Lac-Saint-Jean - SRASL).
 English-language CEGEPs are located in Montreal (Dawson College, Vanier College, and John Abbott College), Montérégie (Champlain College Saint-Lambert), the Eastern Townships (Champlain College Lennoxville), and Quebec City (Champlain College St. Lawrence).
 In addition, the Administrative Offices of Champlain Regional College are located in Sherbrooke, though this is not a location where pedagogy occurs.

 There are two aims of CEGEPs.
 The first aim of CEGEP is to encompass the role of both the classical colleges and the existing technical schools and institute.
 They were also to harmonize the Quebec system with other European and North American systems that had twelve or thirteen years of schooling before university.
 Another important aim of CEGEP is to make post-secondary education more accessible in Quebec, as well as to provide proper academic preparation for university.
 Because the public CEGEP has little or no tuition fees and most of the CEGEP colleges are taught in French, CEGEP provides a solid foundation of high accessibility of Quebec's higher education.

 The English-language CEGEPs are particularly popular among immigrants and English-speaking Quebecers.
-In response, the Quebec government is capping their enrollments, although there is concern that they will become elite institutions, and that Quebecers will increasingly seek higher education outside the province.
+In response, the Quebec government is capping their enrolments, although there is concern that they will become elite institutions, and that Quebecers will increasingly seek higher education outside the province.